Well-being for Individuals and Families in Nursing (IndFamilyNurs)

 Research group description

-• Promoting family orientation; developing instruments for the evaluation of family-centered care, and increasing the involvement of parents/relatives in the care
+• Promoting family orientation; developing instruments for the evaluation of family-centered care, increasing the involvement of parents/relatives in the care, and also developing child-centered research methods

-• The impact of the care and the natural environment on well-being, emphasizing the diversity of northern nature and its production also virtually for different target groups
+• Impact of the care and natural environment on well-being, emphasizing the diversity of northern nature, its production for different target groups, and the principles of planetary well-being in the interaction between nature and humans

-• Pain assessment and non-pharmacological methods; (a) developing and testing multimodal assessment tools (considering also related concepts, such as fear, stress, and anxiety), (b) evaluating the effectiveness of non-pharmacological methods, and (c) increasing the competence of staff through training interventions
+• Non-pharmacological methods; (a) developing and testing multimodal assessment tools, (b) evaluating the use and effectiveness of non-pharmacological methods (considering not only pain, but also emotions such as fear, anxiety, and stress), and (c) increasing the competence of staff through training interventions in nursing

-• Promoting mental health: developing methods to foster resilience, particularly in young people
+• Promoting mental well-being: developing methods to foster resilience, particularly among young people

 Research materials include qualitative and quantitative data based on the interviews, surveys, documents, and physiological parameters collected from children, young people, their families/relatives, and healthcare providers.